Gabriella439/post-rfc/voice-feminization.md

 In this guide I'm not sharing a lot of specific tricks, except for this one.
 This is one of the few tricks that had a disproportionate effect on both the quality of my voice but also the speed of my learning process.
-It might not work for everybody, but I'm mentioning this in case it does help somebody.
+It might not work for everybody, but I'm mentioning this in case it does help somebody because I never saw this trick mentioned in the wild.

 The thing that worked really well for me was trying to "mix" specific vowel sounds into my speech.
 In other words, I try to "color" the way I speak to